Recent Episodes

 Carla Donnelly - Creator, Host

 Carla is the creator of podcasts Across the Aisle, Club Soderbergh and re:Discovery.
-She was a judge for the Green Room Awards on the Independent Theatre panel for 4 years and is now settling into her sea change on the Surf Coast.
+She was a judge for the Green Room Awards and Melbourne Fringe Festival on the Independent Theatre panel for 4 years and is now settling into her sea change on the Surf Coast.

 Philip Thiel - Host